eigerco/polka-storage/docs/src/pallets/market.md

 Notice how the CLI command doesn't take the <code>client_signature</code> parameter, but rather a keypair that is able to sign it.

-We are aware that this is **not secure** however, the system is still under development and this is **not final** but rather a testing tool.
+We are aware that this is **not secure** however, the parachain is still under development and this is **not final** but rather a testing tool.

 </div>